 Remember the days of virtual workouts when you could take it easy?
 You could skip a move with no one noticing?
 Or you could go into savasana as the trainer on the screen moved on to the next exercise?
 According to Peloton, those days are gone.
-Thanks to the launch of the Peloton Guide.
+Thanks to the launch of the Peloton Guide in Canada.
 Peloton is calling on you to step up your accountability.
 It wants you to be your own Form Police with its latest equipment launch.
-I got an early look at Peloton Guide, and here’s what I learned.
+I got an early look at Peloton Guide launching in Canada, and here’s what I learned.

 What is the Peloton Guide?